TaigaProZz/ecf/README.md

 npm start
 ```

-### You can connect to admin dashboard with : email : a  password : a
+### You can connect to admin dashboard with : email : vincentparrot@gmail.com  password : a

 # Enjoy !